nathanwispinski/meta-rl/README.md

 ## Diving deeper

 For some more involved interrogation of this code, you will need a copy of this repository.
 Note: this code has been tested with [Python 3.9.16](https://www.python.org/downloads/release/python-3916/)—this code may not work with other versions of Python.
+As this code relies on [Jax](https://github.com/google/jax), it does not currently work on Windows machines out-of the-box as of the time I write this (but see [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)).

 First, clone this repository into a folder on your computer using [git](https://github.com/git-guides/install-git):